 South African e-commerce is no longer a side project.
-Online sales are growing across every retail vertical, customer expectations are tightening (next-day delivery is now table stakes), and operators who scaled past the founder-packing-orders-in-a-garage stage face the same operational question: do we keep doing fulfilment ourselves, or do we outsource it?
+Online sales are growing across every retail vertical, customer expectations are tightening (next-day delivery is now table stakes), and operators who scaled past the founder-packing-orders-in-a-garage stage face the same operational question.
+Do we keep doing fulfilment ourselves, or do we outsource it?

 This guide explains how third-party e-commerce fulfilment in South Africa actually works, what it really costs in 2026, and how to decide whether outsourcing makes commercial sense for your business right now.